-For this edition nominees do not longer have make a presentation, instead all nominees and all participants will be invited to join the ‘Rose d’Or® Forum’ in the afternoon before the Rose d’Or® Award Ceremony.
+For this edition nominees will no longer make a presentation, instead all nominees and all participants will be invited to join the ‘Rose d’Or® Forum’ in the afternoon before the Rose d’Or® Award Ceremony.

 CATEGORIES FOR THE 56th ROSE D’OR®

-The Rose d’Or® will reward 10 programmes in each of the following categories:
+The Rose d’Or® will reward 10 programmes, one in each of the following categories:

 |6.
 Reality and Factual |